nlsy-links/NlsyLinks/article/outline.md

 ### Structural and Topical information

 The NlsyLinks package offers two types of datasets: topical and structural.  *Topical datasets* contain  predictor and outcome variables typically used to test a focused hypotheses.
-For instance, the NLSY79 Gen2 variables Rqqq.qq and Rqqq.qq are critical when studying the relationship between conduct disorder and fertility (eg, Rodgers et al, 2013?), but are not relevant to many hypotheses outside this area.
+For instance, the NLSY79 Gen2 variables Rqqq.qq and Rqqq.qq are critical when studying the relationship between conduct disorder and fertility (*e.g.*, Rodgers et al, 2013?), but are not relevant to many hypotheses outside these fields.

 In contrast, variables in *structural datasets* are not typically directly stated in the hypotheses, yet are essential to many NLSY-related investigations including:
-* familial relationships (*e.g.*, Subjects 301 and 302 are half-brothers; Subjects 506 and 507 are second-cousins siblings),
+* familial relationships (*e.g.*, Subjects 301 and 302 are half-brothers; Subjects 301 and 403 are first-cousins),
 * subject characteristics (*e.g.*, Subject 301 is a Native American female; Subject 607 died from heart disease in 2005; Subject 802 is part of the military over-sample), and
 * subject-survey characteristics (*e.g.*, Subject 301 was 15 years old for the 1981 Survey; Subject 301 did not respond to the 1990 survey; Subject 702 completed the NLSY-C survey in 1996 and the NLSY-YA survey in 1998).